zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

   suggest moving the `ld.so.conf.d/amdgpu.conf` to `amdgpu-pro-opencl-icd` so that the CPU can be used standalone.

-I have installed the AMDGPU-PRO packages (except the conflicting ones), but it seems that the `amdgpu-pro` kernel module replacing `radeon` does not work on my system.
-I will look deeper and publish my findings here.
+Working around these isues I could install all AMDGPU-PRO packages except the two conflicting ones (which are superfluous anyway), but it seems that the `amdgpu-pro` kernel module which replaces `radeon` does not work on my system.
+I'll need to look deeper though to be sure.
+(AMD: if you're reading this, I'm happy to work with you to sort this out.)

-## All the way: the Intel and AMD's SDKs
+## Going all the way: the Intel and AMD's SDKs

 AMD distributes the
 [AMD Accelerated Parallel Processing (APP) SDK](http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/), and Intel has its
 [Intel SDK for OpenCL Applications](https://software.intel.com/en-us/articles/opencl-drivers).

-I will not cover these here.
+I will not cover these here but I do note that the AMD SDK appears to be installable non-root, which is great!
+Maybe more on this in the future.

 ## More to Explore